A hyperboloidal method for numerical simulations of multidimensional nonlinear wave equations: nonlinear tails: Formulation

 \section{Formulation}

 In this section we derive the form of the wave equation we will be solving numerically.
 In section \ref{s:metric} we foliate Minkowski spacetime into hyperboloidal slices of constant mean curvature and apply a conformal transformation to the metric.
 We work out the wave equation in terms of the conformally rescaled quantities in section \ref{s:waveeq} and write it in first-order in time, second-order in space form.
+Finally we derive the energy balance that the scalar field obeys on our hyperboloidal foliation in section \ref{s:energy_theory}.